pavlexander/gpu_tests/README.md

 # GPU tests

-Testing computations on CPU.
-OpenCl, CUDA, in future maybe Vulkan.
+Testing computations on GPU, using OpenCl, CUDA, in future maybe Vulkan.
 All of this preferably on .Net Core